Quicr/old-quicrq/doc/protocol.md

 * use a "media id" in datagram format instead of hashes
 * add messages to indicate start and end points of media streams
 * use local feedback from QUIC stack to detect datagram losses
+* use a "subscribe" message to request notification of available media URL, which tcan then be used to request that specific media.

 ## Control stream

-QUICRQ maps a "subscribe" or "post" request to a control stream.
+QUICRQ maps a "request" or "post" actions to a control stream.
 When a client or relay begins a transaction with the relay, the client starts by opening a new bilateral stream.
 This stream will act as the "control channel" for the exchange of data, carrying a series of control messages